Shacript/jsd_jammming_assignment/README.md

 But !
 You guys can clone this project and change ClientId,RedirectURI (src/util/Spotify.js) to your Spotify API !

 ## Bonus :
-- Pressing enter triggers a search
+- [x] Pressing enter triggers a search
-- Include preview samples for each track
-- Only display songs not currently present in the playlist in the search results
+- [x] Only display songs not currently present in the playlist in the search results
-- Add a loading screen while playlist is saving
+- [x] Add a loading screen while playlist is saving
-- Update the access token logic to expire at exactly the right time, instead of setting expiration from when the user initiates their next search
+- [x] Update the access token logic to expire at exactly the right time, instead of setting expiration from when the user initiates their next search
-- After user redirect on login, restoring the search term from before the redirect
+- [x] After user redirect on login, restoring the search term from before the redirect
-- Ensure playlist information doesn’t get cleared if a user has to refresh their access token
+- [x] Ensure playlist information doesn’t get cleared if a user has to refresh their access token

 ## Preview Image
 ![Imgur](https://i.imgur.com/wLx6S15.jpg)